CoDe-Neuro/academic-code-neuro/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Our lab research focuses on studying the emergence of brain organization during early development and how subtle alterations in key developmental processes lead to neurodevelopmental disorders.
+#bio: Our lab research focuses on studying the emergence of brain organization during early development and how subtle alterations in key developmental processes lead to neurodevelopmental disorders.
 To do so, we use multi-modal MRI, whole-brain computational models, graph theory and signal processing tools to characterise structural and functional connectivity.
 By these means, we aim to develop biomarkers of typical and atypical development allowing us to predict the heterogeneous outcome of children at risk of neurodevelopmental disorders.

-interests:
+#interests:
-- Brain Connectivity
+#- Brain Connectivity
-- Graph Theory
+#- Graph Theory
-- Data Mining
+#- Data Mining

 #education:
 # courses: